Regional overview of precipitation

 In areas with radar or satellite detection of precipitation, rainSPOT (and meteogram) data will be adjusted using the most recent precipitation measurements available.

-In Europe, the spatial resolution for the first 3 days is 3-4 km, and therefore different from the more wide-range resolution of 12 km for the forecast from day 4 to 7.
+In Europe and North America, the spatial resolution for the first 3 days is 3-4 km, and therefore different from the more wide-range resolution of 12 km for the forecast from day 4 to 7.
+It may also change in other areas, depending on models currently used.

-This should be considered when interpreting forecasts, especially in hilly areas.
+This should be considered when interpreting forecasts, especially in hilly areas and over several days ahead.